eigenfoo/old-eigenfoo.github.io/_posts/2020-12-15-tensor-computation-libraries.md

 1. What is the computational graph used for?
    - According to the [JAX quickstart](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html),
      JAX bills itself as "NumPy on the CPU, GPU, and TPU, with great automatic differentiation for high-performance machine learning research".
-Hence, it's focus is heavily on autodifferentiation.
+Hence, its focus is heavily on autodifferentiation.
 1. How does the library ensure "best execution" for computation?
    - This is best explained by quoting the [JAX quickstart](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html):